jimbucktoo/bitlinks/README.md

 # bitlinks

-bitlinks is a single page application developed to create dynamically shortened links with metrics tracking algorithms via Bitly's link shortening API.
+bitlinks is an application developed to create, share and track shortened links using Bitly's API.

 ## Links